OpenNeuroDatasets/ds006128/README.md

 ### Layers beyond the root directory — derivatives (FreeSurfer)

-The derivatives ([FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall)) directory contains data resulting from preprocessing steps 10 to 11 and 19 (see manuscript).
+The derivatives ([FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall)) directory contains data resulting from preprocessing steps 9 to 10 and 17 to 18 (see manuscript).

 ---